mtanabe-sj/Maximilians-Hex-Tab/README.md

 * annotations attached to specific data bytes, and
 * graphical shapes attached to specific data bytes.

 They are logical objects created and managed by Tab.
 They are stored in a data file managed by _persistMetafile_.
-The Tab uses the expression, `tag`, to refer to a colored region with an annotation.
+Tab uses the expression, `tag`, to refer to a colored region with an annotation.

 Meta objects are managed by the three collection classes which all derive from _simpleList<T>_. _BinhexDumpWnd_, the main window of the Tab, owns the meta object collections, and uses _persistMetafile_ to persist them across processes that load the Tab.